 This reform is expected to bring about greater transparency and accountability in political funding, while preventing future generation of black money.
 Similar amendments to the Negotiable Instruments Act, 1881 is also proposed to be made.

-> It instills a sense of certainty, trust and belief in the donor’s mind that the amount donated by the donor is used for legitimate purposes.
+6. It instils a sense of certainty, trust and belief in the donor’s mind that the amount donated by the donor is used for legitimate purposes.
 Thus, it gives the psychological push in the donor’s mind to start giving higher sums as donation to political parties as the funds utilization is more transparent in this form of funding.

 1) Though it is proposed that the scheme of electoral funding shall keep the identity of donor to remain confidential from the political parties, corporate entities may not enjoy this benefit.
 As the corporate entities may have to declare the amount of electoral bonds purchased by them to Registrar of Companies.